 The level of influence is based upon the annual weekday traffic volume counts as reported by the City of Edmonton Transportation Planning Branch.
-The 2019 Average Annual Weekday Traffic Volumes Report is accessible on the City website, www.edmonton.ca, under "Driving, Cycling & Walking > Transportation Data > Traffic Flow Maps & Reports > Average Annual Weekday Traffic (AAWDT) Volume Data.
-The 2019 column of data was used for the 2023 assessments.
+The 2023 Average Annual Weekday Traffic Volumes Report is accessible on the City website, www.edmonton.ca/transportation/transportation-data, Average Annual Weekday Traffic (AAWDT) Volume Data.
+The 2023 column of data was used for the 2025 assessments.